Updated September 29: “I, Anna” at More Festivals!

 Olivier Père, the Festival’s Artistic director, comments: “I’m delighted to welcome to Locarno Charlotte Rampling, an enigmatic and fascinating actress whose unique magnetism and beauty have graced several landmarks in contemporary cinema.
 From Visconti to Lars von Trier, from Woody Allen to François Ozon, from Liliana Cavani to Nagisa Oshima, Charlotte Rampling, by turns deadly or vulnerable, has fascinated several major filmmakers, and millions of viewers besides”.

-You can read more about this at the festival’s website.
 Congratulations to Ms. Rampling on receiving this honor and also to Mr. Southcombe for yet another showing of his film!

 No word on Gabriel Byrne’s participation, but it is highly likely that he will be engaged elsewhere, perhaps playing a Viking or a mysterious gentleman on a train or even an amorous guy named Humphrey…